 If you’re looking to become more involved on campus, learn more about your student association, or advocate for issues with UW Administration, Madison City Council, State Legislature, or Federal Congress, you should consider applying for an internship with the Associated Students of Madison (ASM).

 The ASM internship program is one of our main avenues for leadership development in the organization.
-Our program is predominantly made up of freshmen who are navigating campus for the first time and we keep our program small (8 – 10 students) so that we can provide support and resources to future ASM leaders.
+Our program is predominantly made up of freshmen or sophomores who are navigating campus for the first time and we keep our program small (8 – 10 students) so that we can provide support and resources to future ASM leaders.

 ASM internships are available each semester with varying focuses, depending on your interests.
 Internships can center on everything from legislative affairs or shared governance to diversity or academic affairs – it’s all up to you!
 Interns can choose to work with a faculty member and register for 3 credits of independent study in that faculty member’s department.